GiGurra/cmder/README.md

 ### Spec

-Every command is defined by a `Spec` struct, which contains the command specification and options.
+Every command is defined by a `Spec` struct (created by `cmder.New(..)`), which contains the command specification and options.
 The `Spec` struct provides methods to configure the command, such as setting the application to run, arguments, timeouts, retries, and output handling.

 The `Spec` struct defines the command specification and options: